-Elliot S. Tarloff is an associate in Jenner & Block’s Communications, Government Controversies, and Data Privacy and Cybersecurity Practices.
+Elliot S. Tarloff is a partner in Jenner & Block’s Communications, Government Controversies, and Data Privacy and Cybersecurity Practices.
 Mr. Tarloff advises clients in regulated industries on a variety of state and federal regulatory proceedings, including merger reviews, rulemakings, investigations, and enforcement actions.

 Mr. Tarloff has represented clients in the telecommunications, cybersecurity, defense, financial services, and hospitality industries.
 He has experience counseling clients on issues before federal regulators, including the FCC, SEC, and FTC, and state regulators, such as public utility commissions and attorneys general.